antek16x/3D_Model_Viewer/README.md

 You can fork this project on GitHub, download it, and then open it as a project in Android Studio.
 Once you have done so, it can be run on your Android device.

+### Database

+The structure of the database I created looks as follows: